64sys/GauchoCAD/README.md

-# GambasCADE
+# GauchoCAD
-Visual generation of building type plants for use in structural calculation programs
+A little cad program written in Gambas

 Welcome